Such a Little Queen (1914 film)

 Such a Little Queen is a 1914 American silent film starring Mary Pickford.
 It is based on a 1909 play by Channing Pollock which starred Elsie Ferguson.
-This film would later be remade in 1921 with Constance Binney in the lead.
+This film would later be remade in a 1921 version with Constance Binney in the lead.
 Cinematographer Ernest Haller was in charge of photography on both films.

 The 1914 film is now considered a lost film.
 It is described as being a romantic comedy in five parts.